Juan Castillo (American football): Philadelphia Eagles

 The Philadelphia Eagles hired Castillo as an offensive assistant in 1995 under Ray Rhodes.
-In 1996, the Eagles drafted Jermane Mayberry, an offensive lineman Castillo coached at Texas A&M University–Kingsville, in the first round of the 1996 NFL Draft.
+In 1996, the Eagles drafted Jermane Mayberry, an offensive lineman Castillo coached at Texas A&M University–Kingsville, in the first round of the 1996 NFL draft.
 Castillo was promoted to tight ends coach in 1997, and switched to coaching the offensive line in 1998.
 When Andy Reid was hired as the head coach of the Eagles in 1999, he retained Castillo on the coaching staff.
 Mayberry earned a Pro Bowl berth in 2002, and said Castillo "molded me into the player I became."
 Castillo coached the offensive line for thirteen seasons, from 1998 to 2010.

 Castillo became the defensive coordinator for the Eagles following the firing of Sean McDermott on February 2, 2011.
-The hiring was met with surprise by players, fans, and members of the media primarily because Castillo had not coached the defensive side of the ball since he was at Kingsville in 1989.
+The hiring was met with surprise by players, fans, and members of the media primarily because Castillo had not coached the defensive side of the ball since he was at Henrietta M. King High School in 1989.
 Castillo was fired on October 16, 2012.